bootlin/training-materials/slides/debugging-kernel-debugging/debugging-kernel-debugging.typ

 - If during compilation you have some warnings about unused variables/parameters, they must be fixed.

-- Apply `checkpatch.pl –strict` when possible which might find some potential problems in your code.
+- Apply `checkpatch.pl --strict` when possible which might find some potential problems in your code.

 == Linux Kernel Debugging